zng-ui/zng/TODO/_current.md

 * Review light theme in all examples.

 - example    - description
-- calculator - display number color is not themed
-- config     - text input and update status are not themed
 - countdown  - text color
 - cursor     - theme not implemented in cursor areas
 - focus      - command status, focus target and overlay scope are not themed